 - Drafting of policies and reviewing of insurance.

 For these unique funds, we typically represent the board of trustees but have also represented management or labor in certain situations.
 We also believe in building a strong working relationship with other service providers of the plans, including the insurance consultants, auditors, third party administrators, investment advisors, payroll compliance auditors, pharmacy benefit managers.

 Three of our experienced attorneys work in this specific practice area.
-Joe Day, Jennifer Germaine, and Mark Rettig all regularly attend continuing legal education courses, conferences, and seminars provided across the nation relating to regulations affecting this unique area of the law.
+Joe Day and Mark Rettig regularly attend continuing legal education courses, conferences, and seminars provided across the nation relating to regulations affecting this unique area of the law.

 Because benefit plan regulations are in a constant state of change, we, at Day Rettig Martin, P.C., believe it is imperative to attend regular continuing legal education to stay apprised of the latest benefit issues.
 We also subscribe to various legal publications and email subscriptions that give us regular updates regarding benefit plans, including the International Foundation of Employee Benefit Plans, Iowa State Bar Association, American Bar Association employee benefit and health law section, American Society of Pension Professionals and Actuaries, and Department of Labor’s Employee Benefits Security Administration web page email updates.